Skip to main content

 English and Spanish throughout — because your crew should not need to struggle with the app they use every day.

-Tamper-evident time records with GPS verification.
-Ready for Oregon BOLI review at any time.
+Tamper-evident time records with GPS context help prepare records for Oregon BOLI review.

 Frequently asked questions